 10. Frost and finish the cake.
 Put one layer of the cake on a cake round or plate.
 Spread about a cup of the Cream Cheese Frosting on the top.
 Sprinkle about 3/4 of a cup of shredded coconut evenly over the frosting.
 Place the second layer of the cake on top of the first, and frost the top and sides.
 Sprinkle half the remaining coconut evenly over the top.
 With a spoon or the palm of your hand, carefully press the remaining coconut into the sides, working in small portions at a time as you go around the cake.
 (Much of the coconut will fall as you do this; work over a clean surface so you can recapture it and add it back to the cake.)

 I experimented with using Coco Lopez and Coco Goya sweet cream of coconut, and of the two, I strongly recommend Coco Lopez.
 It's substantially thicker and creamier, with more sugar and fat, and more coconut (the first ingredient) than the Goya product (first ingredient is coconut water rather than coconut).

 Both brands of cream of coconut contain some junky chemical ingredients that I normally don't like to cook with.
 Time didn't permit me to experiment with substitutes this week, but some combination of coconut oil, shredded coconut and sugar would surely work.
 If you have any success substituting these, please let me know in the comments!

-Adapted from the recipe for Coconut Layer Cake, Bon Appetit, December 1999.
+Adapted from Coconut Layer Cake, Bon Appetit, December 1999.